 - Your Name In Stickup Light Bulbs!
 A feature on infomercials.
 [New York Magazine]

-- Montreal’s Smoked Meat: Here’s an example of what I do for About.com [ About.com Culinary Travel]
+- Montreal’s Smoked Meat: Here’s an example of what I did for About.com [ About.com Culinary Travel]

 - The Temptation of Tourist Traps: Ambiance and quality — why so hard to have both?
 [About.com Culinary Travel]

-- Sail French Polynesia: An example of what I do for Luxist.
+- Sail French Polynesia: An example of what I did for Luxist.
 [Aol’s Luxist]

 - Into the Wild In which I go backpacking in the Wyoming wilderness.
 On purpose.
 [Inc. Magazine]